 It is gratifying for the Scottish Castles Association to report a success – in this case Lochore Castle in Fife which has been saved from ruin as part of a community project.

 The Scottish Castles Association’s own Bob Marshall was commissioned to provide reconstruction drawings for information boards at Lochore Castle and these can be viewed on his website by clicking here and on his Facebook page .

 Bob has been hard at work lately at Eyemouth Fort where there is a similar community involvement.
-Further reconstruction drawings of Eyemouth Fort can also be viewed on his site
+Further reconstruction drawings of Eyemouth Fort can also be viewed on his website here .

 Article by SCA member Brian McGarrigle.